twinters/zoek-nieuws/README.md

 # ZoekNieuws

-This Twitterbot aims to give people easy access to recent news about a certain topic.
+The [@ZoekNieuws Twitterbot](https://twitter.com/ZoekNieuws) aims to give people easy access to recent news about a certain topic.

 ## Twitterbot usage

-When you tag @ZoekNieuws on Twitter, it will check your tweet for search terms, and otherwise search the tweet you replied to for search terms.
+When you tag [@ZoekNieuws](https://twitter.com/ZoekNieuws) on Twitter, it will check your tweet for search terms, and otherwise search the tweet you replied to for search terms.
 Terms between quote marks will get priority when searching for search terms.

 ### Example tweets & behaviour